-- Permanently removing patient location and rural site requirements to allow patients to access to telehealth visits in any location. - Reimbursing providers the same amount for telehealth services as in-person visits. - Permanently allowing Medicare payment for audio-only services. - Allowing patients to access telehealth services across state lines as appropriate. - Improving access to broadband technology.
+- Remove patient location and rural site requirements to allow patients access to telehealth visits in any location. - Reimburse providers the same amount for telehealth services as in-person visits. - Allow Medicare payment for audio-only services. - Allow patients to access telehealth services across state lines as appropriate. - Allow for virtual supervision of residents by teaching physicians. - Allow "authorized practitioners" to prescribe buprenorphine via telehealth. - Improve access to broadband technology. - Eliminate the skilled nursing facility (SNF) three-day prior hospitalization requirement. - Expand the delivery of inpatient care in patients' homes. - Consolidate all health-related waivers under the authority of the Health and Human Services (HHS) Secretary.